mwongj/kubernetes-deployment/README.md

 -   `Calico` for pod networking
 -   `MetalLB` for exposing `LoadBalancer` type services
 -   `OpenEBS` for volume provisioning
+-   `Cert-manager` for managing certificates for SSL termination
 -   `Istio` for ingress and traffic management
+-   `External-dns` for managing remote dns records

 ## Pre-requisites